Gabrielulu/2025CT_Jeffrey.N_name/README.md

 ### License

-This project is licensed under the [Jeffrey Ngo] License - see the LICENSE.md file for details
+This project is licensed under the [Gabriel Chito] License - see the LICENSE.md file for details

 ### Acknowledgments